-I teach courses in comparative politics, political economy, and quantitative methods both at the graduate and undergraduate levels:
+I teach courses in comparative politics, political economy, European politics and quantitative methods both at the graduate and undergraduate levels:

 - Introduction to Quantitative Research Methods.
 Undergraduate course.
 Carlos III University.
 Spring 2017 and Spring 2016. syllabus